wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-facebook-messenger-bot-with-messages-api-and-dialogflow-dr.md

 The [Vonage Messages API](https://developer.vonage.com/messages/overview) will handle all of this for us.

-Create a new file in the `controllers` folder called `vonage.js` and populate it with the contents of [this file](https://github.com/nexmo-community/nexmo-messages-facebook-dialogflow/blob/master/controllers/vonage.js).
+Create a new file in the `controllers` folder called `vonage.js` and populate it with the contents of this file:  [controllers/vonage.js](https://github.com/nexmo-community/nexmo-messages-facebook-dialogflow/blob/master/controllers/vonage.js).

 The main function being exported in this file is called `messageResponder`.